 - Ship Time – The time the import was shipped.

-- ETA – Estimated Time of Arrival of the import.
+- ETA – Estimated Time of Arrival for the import.

-- In Store – Estimated date that the shipment is expected to arrive in store.
+- In Store – The estimated date the shipment is expected to arrive in store.

-- POA – Payment On Account, is any partial payment on an amount that is owed.
+- POA – Payment On Account, representing any partial payment on an amount owed.

 - POL –

-- Ship From – The location the import is shipped from.
+- Ship From – The location from which the import is shipped.

 Line Entry Area (Transaction)